Forbidden Zone: Home media

-It was digitally restored and released on Region 1 DVD by Fantoma in 2004, receiving a Region 2 release by Arrow Film Distributors Ltd. in 2006.
+The film was digitally restored and released on Region 1 DVD by Fantoma in 2004, receiving a Region 2 release by Arrow Film Distributors Ltd. in 2006.
 In 2008, with Elfman's blessing and input, a colorized version of Forbidden Zone was issued on DVD by Legend Films, and was later screened in exhibition at the New York Museum of Modern Art in 2010.
-Arrow released a Blu-Ray edition in the UK in 2012, followed by an "Ultimate Edition" North American Blu-Ray release by MVD Entertainment Group in 2015; both releases contained both the black-and-white and color versions.
+Arrow released a Blu-Ray edition in the UK in 2012, followed by "Ultimate Edition" North American Blu-Ray and DVD releases by MVD Entertainment Group in 2015; all contained both the black-and-white and color versions.

 Controversies

 Upon its original release, Forbidden Zone was singled out for criticism for its use of broadly-drawn racist, homophobic, antisemitic and anti-Christian visuals and characters.
 Elfman, himself of Jewish heritage, has disputed many of these accusations, noting that elements seen as homophobic were inspired by his time as a director and occasional performer in the San Francisco avant-garde drag troupe The Cockettes, while the character of "Mr. Bernstein", accused of being an exaggerated Jewish stereotype, was played by Elfman's Jewish grandfather Herman Bernstein, of whom Elfman wryly asserted "wasn't acting".

 In particular, Forbidden Zone has been criticized for its brief use of surreal blackface.
 In 2020, Elfman digitally removed the blackface images and replaced them with "clown-face".
 In an interview with Dread Central, he explained "Going back to our very first test screening in 1980, there were a few things that really bugged me.
 The film is an absurdist fever-dream with hundreds of crazy, cartoonish images.
 I regretted the few seconds of Max Fleischer-era black-face and wanted to change it to 'clown-face'.
 But the film had – literally – bankrupted me, I had lost control and couldn't complete it exactly the way I wanted.
 Well, forty years later, I fucking can!".
 Elfman's director's cut was released in early 2021.